© The Kennel Club.

-Small, pointed, well carried and erect, not too closely set or heavily coated.
+Small, pointed, well carried and erect, not too closely set nor heavily coated.

 Large teeth.
-Jaw strong with perfect, regular and complete scissor bite, i.e. upper teeth closely overlapping lower teeth and set square to jaws.
+Jaws strong with perfect, regular and complete scissor bite, i.e. upper teeth closely overlapping lower teeth and set square to the jaws.

 Sloping shoulders, medium length of leg, good but not too heavy bone.
 Forelegs never out at elbow.
 Legs covered with harsh hair.

-Back level, medium in length.
-Well sprung deep ribs, strong supple loin.
+Back level, medium length.
+Well-sprung, deep ribs; strong supple loin.

 Forefeet, larger than hind, may be slightly turned out.
 Pads thick and strong.
 Thin, narrow or spreading feet and long nails objectionable.

 Short, balanced, well furnished with hair but not feathery.
 Niether high nor low set, carried gaily but not turned down towards back.